LogtalkDotOrg/logtalk3/manuals/sources/tutorial/lists.rst

 Summary
 -------

-*  It is easy to define a simple object: just put your Prolog code inside starting and ending object directives and add the necessary scope directives.
+*  It is easy to define a simple object: just write your Prolog code inside starting and ending object directives and add the necessary scope directives.
 The object will be self-defining and ready to use.